Information for employers and registered managers

 - is a foundation for health and adult social care integration

 - ensures those new to the sector are supported

 - is endorsed by the Care Quality Commission (CQC)

 - is a CQC expectation - all employers should now be offering it.

-Although the Care Certificate is designed for new staff, it also offers opportunities for existing staff to refresh or improve their knowledge and skills.
+Although the Care Certificate is designed for new staff, it also offers opportunities for existing staff working at various levels to refresh or improve their knowledge and skills.

-If you’re inducting a new manager, take a look at our Manager Induction Standards instead.
+If you’re inducting a new manager, take a look at our Manager Induction Standards.

 Delivery and assessment

 Registered managers have the ultimate responsibility to sign off the Care Certificate, they must be confident that the new worker is competent in their job role.
 Employers can choose how the Care Certificate is delivered and assessed for example; in-house or by commissioning an external learning provider.